Mailchimp app

 • If you have any 'Required' fields on your Mailchimp signup form (regardless of whether you use it) then Mailchimp won't allow new contacts to be added to your account without that data.
 Head to Audience > Signup forms > Form builder in Mailchimp and ensure that 'Email address' is the only required field.

-What data is mapped from Mailchimp into Beacon when people subscribe to an audience?
+What data comes from Mailchimp into Beacon when people subscribe to my Mailchimp audience?

 The email address will always be imported into Beacon.